MiriamEA/trading_app/README.md

 **Service**
 The service layers is responsible for all business logic.
 It validates user input.
 If the input is not valid, it throws an exception.
-Otherwise, it will process the input, call the corresponding methods in the Dao layer, and then processes the response from the Dao layer.
+Otherwise, it will process the input, call the corresponding methods in the dao layer, and then processes the response from the Dao layer.

 **Dao**